… about babies, the Beatles and saving the world

 Because there is still so much that needs to be done, it’s easy to feel a sense of fatalism about the state of the world and what humans have done to it – kind of pay back time.
 But with children, you want to bequeath a planet that offers them some kind of hope, where people are prepared to tackle the big problems rather than just talk about them - many of them directly caused by meat eating.
 But Paul is hopeful for Beatrice’s future.

-SEVEN THINGS YOU DIDN’T KNOW ABOUT PAUL MCCARTNEY
+SIX THINGS YOU DIDN’T KNOW ABOUT PAUL MCCARTNEY

 “We have to open people’s eyes to the things that can save the planet.
 One of the biggest worries is the vast amounts of land and water used for meat production.
 Getting that across is a good idea – a very futuristic idea.